mocobeta/embcli/docs/docs/vector_search.md

 `--query`/`-q` option specifies the query text to search for.
 The query text will be embedded using the specified model.

 Assuming you have `menu` collection indexed with `text-embedding-3-small` moddel.
-To search for documents in the `menu` collection, you can use the following command:
+To search for documents in the `menu` collection, run the following command:

 ```bash
 emb search -m 3-small -c menu -q "May I have some sweets?🍨"